luebbertevan/crux-vision/spec.md

 -   Persistent storage and user accounts
 -   Session tracking and trend charts
+-   Stats on a route: angle/type of climbing, overhang, roof, slab. how many moves. dynamic/static
 -   LLM-driven coaching summaries and personalization
 -   Multi-attempt comparison and drill generation
 -   Real-time analysis (WebRTC) for live coaching